-Protect important views on unconserved lands.
+PRIORITIES Protect important views on unconserved lands.

 Protect community gateways along US 36, US 34, and Highway 7.
 Protect key scenic assets, such as Prospect Mountain, Mount Olympus, Mount Pisgah, and Oldman Mountain.

-Protect Fall River, the Big Thompson, and the North Fork's riparian forests.
+Protect the riparian forests of Fall River, the Big Thompson River, and the North Fork.
 Support conservation of scenic quality through governmental development processes, such as ridgeline protections, setbacks from public roads, and design guidelines that help new developments blend in with the natural environment.
 Implement dark-sky guidelines to avoid unnecessary impacts to the quality of night skies and dark-dependent biological resources.
 Outdoor Recreation